The Ultimate Guide to MEV & Crypto Trading Bots (2026)

 How It Works

-- Calculate expected price impact
+- Calculate the expected price change after the target transaction

 Best Practices